San Teodoro, Oriental Mindoro: The coming of the Americans

 In the morning of early February 1902, at the decline of the Philippine–American War, the town people of Subaan proper (now Lumangbayan) were disturbed by the deafening series of horn blasts coming from an American warship escorting a gunboat that anchored off the shores of Subaan Bay.
 The people headed by Capitan Juan Rojas preferred to flee to the forest and took refuge in the hills of Tanak and Pawikan.

 The people had reasons to be apprehensive.
 Six months earlier, 25 Mindoreños were killed during the American assault of Calapan.
 Random firing from Calero hilltop felled the priest named Fr.
 Vicente Jose and former Gobernadorcillo Pedro Luces Luna.
 Several houses were torched and large cache of firearms and ammunitions were captured.
 Mindoro is used to be bypassed by the Americans at the height of their campaign against Filipino insurgency.
 But after the capture of Gen. Emilio Aguinaldo in March 1901, they turned their attention to Mindoro, one of the islands in Luzon under Filipino control.
 The Americans employed many Filipino mercenaries whom they called "Macabebes".
-These mercenaries were feared more by the Mindoreños because of their ruthlessness.
-The hoisting of the Star-Spangled Banner in Calapan town plaza on July 29, 1901 ended the short-lived revolutionary government in Mindoro.
+These mercenaries were feared more by the Mindoreños because of their ruthlessness.The hoisting of the American flag in the Calapan town plaza on July 29, 1901 ended the short-lived revolutionary government in Mindoro.
 But the insurgency never came to a halt.
 Sporadic fighting around the island continued.
 Americans employed reign of terror.
 Towns were razed to the ground, sources of drinking water poisoned, animals and harvests were confiscated or burned, and prisoners were maltreated.
 Houses were demolished for the construction materials needed in building military quarters and stockades and to create spaces for plazas and markets.
 War between the Americans and Mindoreños became destructive.
 Each camp resorted to atrocities utilizing kidnapping and hostage taking of families to force rebels to surrender as in the case of Governor Juan Morente of Pinamalayan.
 The group of Valeriano Gasic of Naujan in turn executed 70 suspected American collaborators.

 The sparsely populated Subaan community was defenseless.
 The US pacification and exploration force leader Commander Lt.
 Theodore Hutchins and his soldiers went ashore but were surprised to see that the town was deserted.
 Before noontime, when still nobody showed up, Lt.
 Hutchins ordered the burning of the town.
 President Juan Rojas upon seeing what happened from his observation post at Tanak Hills rushed to the shore and approached the Americans.
 To appease the returning evacuees.
 Lt.
 Hutchins through the interpretation of Sgt.
 Teodoro Viray of Pampanga, offered them a policy of attraction.
 It was the objective of Governor William H. Taft to “hold the Philippines (as colony) for the benefit of the Filipinos”.
 He replaced Gen. Arthur MacArthur, the father of Douglas MacArthur of World War II fame, because the military governor treated the Filipinos harshly.
 Civil Governor-General Taft then launched a sweeping reorganization of central and local government.
 He later returned to the United States to become the 27th American president.